ntru0/ntru0.github.io/_pages/projects.md

 🍷Decision Tree Classifier on a Wine Data Set
  &middot; 2022 (MIT Licensed)

 Made a Decision Tree from scratch and feed it sample data on a wine data set.
-After training the tree, the rest of the data tested and we observe its performance via  mean, precision, recall, and f1 scores.
+After training the tree, the rest of the data is tested and its performance was observed via  mean, precision, recall, and f1 scores.

 **Tools Used:** *Python, Python scikit-learn library, machine Learning*